Social impact of the COVID-19 pandemic in the United States: Public transportation

+Air travel

+A dramatic reduction in the number of passengers was with 96% less being on flights in April 2020 compared to a year earlier in April 2019.
+In 2020 alone, 41% fewer flights were flown by airlines from the US.
+Demand for domestic air travel dropped 48.8% in 2020.
+Planes which were not being used were simply placed in the desert to prevent corrosion of parts.
+Airline crew members were expected to keep working during the pandemic and during 2020 there was no mask mandate for airline crew members but starting on January 21, 2021 after President Biden took office an Executive Order was issued requiring all passengers and workers aboard or at transport hubs to wear masks.
+Most people would comply with wearing masks.

 Traffic safety

 In 2020, fatalities increased to nearly 38,680 in the US due to fewer people driving on the road.

 That year there was % more — or twice more — fatalities in the US than in the EU, or % less in the EU than in the US.

 Prisons and correctional facilities

-The pandemic has put tremendous strain on the American incarceration system due to crowds of vulnerable inmates and limited access to medical care.
-The social distancing required to minimize the spread of infection has been difficult if not impossible to practice in compliance with existing standards of practice; and facilities have been slow to adopt new, health-conscious policies.
-According to a research team at Northwestern University in September 2021, “U.S. facilities ‘have effectively become infectious disease incubators’”; and the president of the Cook Country Board of Commissioners stated that “’our jails are petri dishes’”.
+The pandemic put tremendous strain on the American incarceration system due to crowds of vulnerable inmates and limited access to medical care.
+The social distancing required to minimize the spread of infection has been difficult if not impossible to practice in compliance with existing standards of practice; and facilities were slow to adopt new, health-conscious policies.
+According to a research team at Northwestern University in September 2021, "U.S. facilities 'have effectively become infectious disease incubators'"; and the president of the Cook Country Board of Commissioners stated that "'our jails are petri dishes'".
 At peak, as many as 25,000 prisoners across the United States tested positive for COVID-19 in a single week.
-By June 2021 more than 500,000 prisoners had tested positive for COVID-19; and as of December 2021, about 34 of every 100 people in US prisons have been infected with COVID-19, almost 4-times the rate of the national population. and there is widespread belief that such data coming from detention facilities is inaccurate and underreported.
-Clearly, the spread of COVID-19 has negatively affected not only the health of inmates and officers but also how they interact day-to-day.
+By June 2021 more than 500,000 prisoners had tested positive for COVID-19; and as of December 2021, about 34 of every 100 people in US prisons had been infected with COVID-19, almost 4-times the rate of the national population. and there is widespread belief that such data coming from detention facilities is inaccurate and underreported.

-To reduce transmission within facilities, the Federal Bureau of Prisons has tried implementing near-total lockdowns (beginning on April 1, 2020).
-Where other forms of social distancing are unpracticable (usually due to overcrowding), some facilities have opted to place inmates in solitary confinement.
+To reduce transmission within facilities, the Federal Bureau of Prisons tried implementing near-total lockdowns beginning on April 1, 2020.
+Where other forms of social distancing were unpracticable (usually due to overcrowding), some facilities opted to place inmates in solitary confinement.
 During 2020, about 300,000 inmates in America were in solitary confinement on any given day—between a 4- and 6-fold increase from prior averages.
-But this method of isolation comes with its own dangers—more than half of prison suicides occur in solitary confinement; and the incidence of self-harm is as much as 10 times higher—and it has done little to mitigate the causes of transmission.
+But this method of isolation came with its own dangers—more than half of prison suicides occur in solitary confinement; and the incidence of self-harm was as much as 10 times higher—and it did little to mitigate the causes of transmission.